 Our non-employee directors are eligible to receive the annual cash retainers listed below for their service on the Board and committees of the Board.
 Non-employee directors who are employees of GTCR or its affiliates have agreed or are otherwise obligated to transfer all or a portion of the cash compensation they receive for their service as directors to GTCR or its affiliates.
-The retainers are paid in arrears in four equal quarterly installments and prorated for any partial year of service on the Board.
+The retainers are paid in arrears in four equal quarterly installments and prorated for any partial year of service on the Board, and at the election of the non-employee director may be payable in fully vested shares of our Class A common stock.